This time a quite on time review about Thor: The Dark World as I have just watched it in the cinema.

 The movie was in 3D, again, but it could have worked just as well without it.
 Some scenes were nice to look at, but most of it was nothing special.

 Additionally, it was pretty weird to read the 3D-subtitles used for the Elvish.

-Other than that it was not surprising how empty the cinema was (roughly 20 people), even though the movie had only started a week ago, just as little as the number of men compared to women, the movie is after all aimed more at men.
-By now most people knew that there always comes a scene after the credits, so quite a bit waited for it.
+Other than that it was not surprising how empty the cinema was (roughly 20 people), even though the movie had only started a week ago.
+Even less surprising was the number of men compared to women, the movie is after all aimed more at men and as by now most people knew that there always comes a scene after the credits quite a few waited for it.